We represent policyholders in disputes that have have secured millions of dollars in insurance across the United States.

 Your company’s insurance policies are more than just contracts—they are essential assets that safeguard your business, family, and financial future.
 When disaster strikes or unforeseen losses occur, you need to be able to rely on your insurance coverage to protect your viability and bottom line.
 However, insurance companies don’t always honor their obligations, and navigating the claims process can be complex, time-consuming, and frustrating.

 We represent both companies and individuals who have suffered partial or total losses related to valuable property, equipment, business interruptions, and other covered risks.
-Whether a claim involves a catastrophic event, a denied business interruption claim, or a dispute over property damage, we work to ensure our clients receive the benefits they paid for and were relying upon receiving.
+Whether a claim involves a catastrophic event, a denied business interruption claim, or a dispute over property damage, we work to ensure our clients receive the benefits they paid for and were relying on receiving.
 Our work also spans the range of phases of the risk management process, including policy review, renewal issues, tender of claims, and negotiation.

-We also help our clients navigate the technical complexities of dealing with insurers after a loss.
-Many policies contain strict conditions, exclusions, and procedural requirements that can create roadblocks to recovery.
 Our attorneys identify and address potential pitfalls, ensuring that policyholders do not fall victim to time traps or technical policy loopholes that insurers may use to deny or minimize claims.
 Our goal is simple: to get you and your company back up and running as quickly as possible while protecting your financial stability and long-term success.

-And at our core, we're trial lawyers.
+At our core, we're trial lawyers.
 If your insurance company refuses to pay or unreasonably delays payment, we’re fully prepared to take your case to court.
 Our litigation team has extensive experience handling insurance coverage disputes, and we’ve successfully recovered substantial compensation for our clients in state and federal courts across the country, as well as in arbitrations and mediations.

 Our work is recognized by Best Law Firms as a Tier One firm in the Litigation – Insurance category (Charleston, West Virginia), and Rebecca Pomeroy, our Insurance Recovery Team’s leader, has been recognized by Best Lawyers in the same category.
 Our group includes Chambers & Partners-recognized litigators, including Band One-ranked trial lawyers like founding partner Brian A. Glasser, Practice Area Leader Nick Johnson, and Commercial & Environmental Litigation Practice Group Leader Cary Joshi.